ayoayco/blog/about.md

 That's also why I think I can start blogging *again*.
 Let's talk more about the pros and cons of Remote Work sometime. :)

-In this website, I write notes on technology and life as I experience them hoping to help, if not inspire, others to live more efficient and happier lives...

-If you want to learn more about the website, you can go read [the first post ever!!](/hello-world/)
+In this website, I write notes on technology and life as I experience them hoping to help, if not inspire, others to live more efficient and happier lives.
+If you want to learn more about the it, you can go read [the first post ever!!](/hello-world/)

-I'm so glad you came by...
+I'm so glad you came by.
 Who knows?
-You just might enjoy future posts! :)
+You just might enjoy some future posts, right? :)